NorSC/supervisor-search/_supervisors/nick-dalton.md

   You could test this out on students or write another backend or extend the language.

-  **Requires very good java programming skills, use of Netbeans IDE**
+  **Requires very good java programming skills, use of Netbeans IDE, Github**

   ## Interaction with public displays: emergency egress in airports.